 - Tips to Include Oranges in Your Diet

 - Can You Eat Orange Seeds During Pregnancy?

 Fresh fruits and vegetables are an integral part of a pregnant woman’s diet.
 When a woman is pregnant, she should be careful about her eating habits as one wrong food can lead to severe problems.
 If you are pregnant for the first time, naturally, you will think twice before eating anything.
-While pregnant, you might wonder whether you can eat citrus fruits like oranges or not.
-Oranges are a rich source of Vitamin C and eating them can instantly cheer you up.
-The sweet and tangy flavour of oranges can even provide you some respite from morning sickness.
+You might wonder whether you can eat citrus fruits like oranges in pregnancy or not.
+Oranges are a rich source of Vitamin C, and eating them can instantly cheer you up.
+The sweet and tangy flavour of oranges can even provide you with some respite from morning sickness.
 But can you eat oranges during pregnancy?
 Find out!